KQM-git/TCL/characters/electro/keqing.md

 * When blinking to a **Stiletto Mark** that was thrown from a Holding cast, Keqing can move across obstructions and glide or initiate a plunge attack.
 * Keqing's second **Stellar Restoration** cast is buffered during her dash.
 * Keqing can gain 2 stacks of 4pc Pale Flame in one cast of **Stellar Restoration** by dropping a **Stilleto Mark** on a enemy and performing a charge attack.
+* It is possible for Keqing to perform a Dragonstrike from the second cast of her E, **Stellar Restoration**.
+* Aiming and releasing **Lightning Stiletto** too fast can ignore your targeting and transform it into a **Press** effect instead.
+* **Stellar Restoration** has different snapshot mechanics based on usage.
+* It is possible for the Electro infusion to expire while Plunging, resulting in a Physical Plunge Attack despite showing Electro visuals on the way down.
+* It is  possible to send the **Stiletto Mark** in another direction by rapidly spinning the camera after aiming and releasing E.

 {% endtab %}